topel-research-group/Skeletonema_marinoi_genome_project/Genome_Statistics.md

 * Associated - **5,418**
   * No manual curation has been performed, so multiple models still remain at each locus
   * 69 of the associated models have no BLAST hits to the primary models
+* Chloroplast - **141**
+* Mitochondrion - **39**

 # Statistics for the _Skeletonema marinoi_ strain R05AC genome version 1.1.2

 This version has had many contigs removed which were either:
 * Formed entirely of repeats
 * Suspected of being an incorrectly-labelled associated contig

+This version has also undergone some name changes:
+* Contig names are now prefixed with 'Sm_'
+* The plastid genome has been renamed to 'Sm_plastid'
+  * The plastid genes have been renamed with the prefix 'Sm_plastid_'
+* The mitochondrial genome has been renamed to 'Sm_mitochondrion'
+  * The mitochondrial genes have been renamed with the prefix 'Sm_mito_'

 ## Genome size
 * Initial estimate - **~55 Mb**